-Voting on the Official Ballot will take place on Tuesday March 12, 2013 at the Ellis School, 432 Main Street, Fremont NH.
+Voting on the finalized Official Ballot will take place on Tuesday March 12, 2013 at the Ellis School, 432 Main Street, Fremont NH.
 Polls are open 7:00 am to 8:00 pm.
-You can request an absentee ballot for this session by contacting Town Clerk Shannon Bryant for information at 895 8693.
+You can request an absentee ballot for this session by contacting the Fremont Town Clerk for information at 895 8693.
 Absentee ballot applications are also available on the Town Clerk page of the website at www.Fremont.nh.gov.